-Every auditor will want to examine your current policies and procedures, so the most basic thing you can do to make their life easier is to review them ahead of time and document them properly.
-Even if you’ve done a review of your policies and procedures in the past, it’s likely that organizational and regulatory changes have impacted at least some of them, so doing it again is hardly a waste of time.
+Every auditor will want to examine your current policies and procedures, so the most essential thing you can do to make their life easier is review and document them properly.
+Even if you’ve reviewed your policies and procedures in the past, organizational and regulatory changes have likely impacted at least some of them, so doing it again is hardly a waste of time.

-If you notice a gap in your cybersecurity policies, now is a good time to fill it in.
-For example, many organizations have been forced to transition to remote work during the last year, and some have yet to create a remote work policy detailing rules of engagement for employees outside of the traditional office setting.
+If you notice a gap in your cybersecurity policies, now is an excellent time to fill it in.
+For example, many organizations have been forced to transition to remote work during the last year.
+Some have yet to create a remote work policy detailing rules of engagement for employees outside of the traditional office setting.

 2. Create an Accurate IT Inventory

-It’s impossible to reliably protect IT assets that you are not even aware of, and the same can be said about passing cybersecurity audits.
+It’s impossible to protect IT assets you are unaware of reliably, and the same can be said about passing cybersecurity audits.
 That’s why you need to inventory your IT assets, including networking equipment such as servers, routers, and switches, hardware devices used by your employees, and the software applications running on them.

-Creating an accurate IT inventory can be a difficult task, especially if you allow employees to bring their own devices to work without asking for permission first.
-Fortunately, there are excellent network asset management and network inventory software tools available that can make the task much easier.
+Creating an accurate IT inventory can be difficult, especially if you allow employees to bring their devices to work without asking for permission first.
+Fortunately, excellent network asset management and network inventory software tools are available that can make the task much more manageable.

 3. Perform a Cybersecurity Risk Assessment

 As we said at the beginning of this article, organizations today face more cybersecurity risks than ever before.
-The purpose of a cybersecurity risk assessment is to identify, analyze, and evaluate these risks to determine whether the controls you have in place can keep you safe.
+A cybersecurity risk assessment aims to identify, analyze, and evaluate these risks to determine whether the controls you have in place can keep you safe.

-Common risks include careless employees using weak passwords or storing them in an unsafe manner, insiders maliciously abusing their privileges, physical theft, malware, and targeted phishing attacks.
-To adequately address the identified risks, you need to first determine their potential impact to your organization and the likelihood of you encountering them and then adjust your controls accordingly.
+Common risks include careless employees using weak passwords or storing them unsafely, insiders maliciously abusing their privileges, physical theft, malware, and targeted phishing attacks.
+To adequately address the identified risks, you need first to determine their potential impact on your organization and the likelihood of you encountering them and then adjust your controls accordingly.

 4. Have an Incident Response Plan

-Comprehensive cybersecurity audits are interested not just in your defenses but also in your ability to respond to an incident.
+Comprehensive cybersecurity audits are interested in your defenses and your ability to respond to an incident.
 An incident response plan helps you recover as quickly as possible by specifying the roles and responsibilities of those involved in the response, providing important contact information, and specifying actions required to handle common incidents, among other things.

 Besides minimizing the impact of cybersecurity incidents, an incident response plan is also required by many data privacy regulations, such as the California Consumer Protection Act (CCPA), which was signed into law by Jerry Brown, Governor of California, on June 28, 2018.